Azure-Samples/azure-intelligent-edge-patterns/README.md

 - powershell
 products:
 - azure
-description: "These samples demonstrate how to quickly get started developing for the Azure Intelligent Edge, using the Azure Data Box Edge and Azure Stack.
+description: "These samples demonstrate how to quickly get started developing for the Azure Intelligent Edge, using the Azure Stack Edge and Azure Stack Hub.
 Each sample is self-contained and may require extra hardware."
 urlFragment: azure-intelligent-edge-patterns
 ---

 # Azure Intelligent Edge Patterns

-These samples demonstrate how to quickly get started developing for the Azure Intelligent Edge, using the Azure Data Box Edge and Azure Stack.
+These samples demonstrate how to quickly get started developing for the Azure Intelligent Edge, using the Azure Stack Edge and Azure Stack Hub.
 Each sample is self-contained and may require extra hardware.

 ## List of Samples
 - Deploy an Edge-based Machine Learning solution